 DEFERRED COMPENSATION PLAN FOR DIRECTORS.
 In December 1993, the Board of Directors unanimously approved a voluntary, nonqualified compensation plan for director compensation.
 All outside directors are eligible to participate in the plan.
 Under the plan, each director may voluntarily defer receipt of all or a part of any fees normally paid by the Company to the director.
 The fees eligible for deferral are defined as retainer, board meeting fees and committee meeting fees.
 The compensation deferred is credited to a liability account which is increased quarterly at a minimum rate of 6% per year.
-The benefits will be paid, upon termination from the Board, as deferred compensation to the director as follows: (a) upon attaining age 65 or any age thereafter as a lump sum of the accumulated account; (b) in the event of total disability, as a lump sum of the accumulated account; or (d) in the event of voluntary termination, as a lump sum of the accumulated account.
+The benefits will be paid, upon termination from the Board, as deferred compensation to the director as a lump sum of the accumulated account, as follows: (a) upon attaining age 65 or any age thereafter; (b) in the event of total disability; (c) in the event of death; or (d) in the event of voluntary termination.

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION.
-During fiscal 1996, the Compensation and Governance Committee was comprised of Messrs.
-Wire, Wilds and Rasmussen.
+During fiscal 1997, the CGC Committee was comprised of Messrs.
+Rasmussen, Wilds and Wire.
 None of these persons has at any time been an officer or employee of the Company or any subsidiary.
+No executive officer of the Company served during fiscal 1997 as a member of a compensation committee or as a director of any entity of which any of the Company's directors served as an executive officer.

-REPORT OF THE CORPORATE GOVERNANCE AND COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION
+REPORT OF THE CORPORATE GOVERNANCE AND COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS OF EXECUTIVE COMPENSATION

-The three-member Corporate Governance and Compensation Committee of the Board of Directors ("Committee") prepared the following executive compensation report.
+The three-member CGC Committee prepared the following executive compensation report.